Football … We’re talking Football?? It’s time to talk baseball and here is the wayyyyy too early 2019 MLB Power Rankings.

 At the end of this upcoming season Felix Hernandez is off the books.
 This will open them up financially to make moves.
 Dee Gordon, Kyle Seager and Jean Segura are good enough players to build around.
 The price of that will be a rough 2019 for the club, however.
 Their rotation is subpar and could use some legit depth.
 No one predicted they’d be over .500 last season, so who knows, maybe they can surprise again.

 Reminiscent of Seattle, there isn’t much to be excited about here.
 Not for another year or two at least.
+Expect to see the Reds at the bottom of MLB Power Rankings for quite some time.
 The last few drafts have been impressive for the Reds, but until they’re promoted to the majors, we’re left with people like Homer Bailey and Scooter Gennett.
 Eugenio Suarez was a pleasant surprise in the lineup last season.
 Billy Hamilton too.
 He’s always exciting to watch.
 Come the trade deadline, there might be teams who want his speed on the base paths.
 If this past postseason taught us anything, speedy pinch runners are crucial.

 If there is any team that is ranked too low, it might be the Padres.
 They have the best farm system in all of baseball and they’re now starting to bleed through into the majors.
 Top prospects Fernando Tatis Jr. and Mackenzie Gore are still a year or two away from complimenting this developing roster.
 Hunter Renfroe added some much needed power to the lineup.
 Top catching prospect Francisco Mejia, who was acquired from the Cleveland Indians, really came on at the tail end of the season and has shown more good than bad.
 The pressure though will be on 2018 top free agent signing Eric Hosmer.
 His lack of production puts him in a produce now situation to justify his $144 million contract.